fbeawels/castshop/awels/README.md

 The project employs a variety of advanced tools to ensure accurate and efficient data processing and vectorization.

 - **LLM**:
-  - OpenAI GPT-4o for context generation and code analysis
+  - OpenAI GPT-OSS 20b for context generation and code analysis
 - **Embeddings**:
   - Ollama with nomic-embed-text model for text embeddings
 - **Vector Database**: